 - Some of the things your agency does might seem strange to some ethnic groups, and will need additional explanation.
 For example, it may seem alien to some groups of potential volunteers to volunteer outside of their own church or faith.

 - Some organizations or meetings may be located in places that are not wheelchair accessible, and assistance may not be available for blind or hearing-impaired volunteers.

 Volunteers may be the backbone of your organization, or they may simply make it possible to do an extra mailing or get the office clean.
 Whatever the situation, it’s important to take them seriously, recruit them as if you were recruiting paid staff, and treat them as an integral part of your organization.
 If you think carefully about what you want volunteers to do, explain accurately what the job entails, and provide some reasons for their wanting to volunteer, you’ll have no problem finding good people to help you, and to spread the word about your organization – and its volunteer opportunities – to the community.

-Bock, Kathy (1990).
+Bock, K. (1990).
 Volunteers: The hands, head, and heart of a shepherd's center.
 Retirement Research Foundation.

 Monthly, Bimonthly, or Quarterly Publications

 Citizen Participation and Voluntary Abstracts